Start a ClojureScript App from Scratch

 Step 1 - Add the Files and Folders

-With this in mind, go ahead and create each file and folder exactly as seen below:
+Start by creating each file and folder exactly as seen below:

 .